-The authors are with the Department of Information Engineering of the University of Padova, via Gradenigo 6/B, 35131 Padova, Italy (e-mail: {michele.rossi,michele.zorzi}@dei.unipd.it, lbadia@ing.unife.it).

-Digital Object Identifier 10.1109/TWC.2006.04472.
+M. Zorzi is with the Department of Information Engineering, University of Padova, via Gradenigo 6/B, 35131 Padova, Italy (e-mail: zorzi@ing.unife.it).
+Digital Object Identifier 10.1109/TWC.2006.xxxxx.

-the ARQ error recovery algorithm affects the packet delay experienced at higher layers.
-In SR ARQ, the transmitter sends packets (PDUs) in order of their arrival time at the link layer buffer, while the receiver replies to each received PDU with ACK/NACK messages by sending them over a feedback channel.
+to understand how the retransmission process introduced by the ARQ error recovery algorithm affects the packet delay experienced at higher layers.
+In SR-ARQ, the transmitter sends packets (PDUs) in order of their arrival time at the link layer buffer, while the receiver replies to each received PDU with ACK/NACK messages by sending them over a feedback channel.
 The sender retransmits only negatively acknowledged (NACK) packets and then resumes the transmission process from the last packet sent so far.
 In this paper, we consider the statistics of the delivery delay, defined in the literature [1] as the sum of transmission delay and re-sequencing delay.
 These quantities are the delay between the first transmission and the correct reception of the PDU and the time spent in the receiver re-sequencing buffer for the packet to be released in-sequence at higher layers, respectively.